 Became operational in the academic year 2009/2010.
 The minimum number of credits for the degree is 240 ECTS (4 years).
-PhD Programme sponsored by FCT-MEC.
+PhD Programme sponsored by FCT-MCTES.

-This PhD program proposed under the Bologna process aims to provide specialized training with high quality standards in basic and applied areas Conservation and the Conservation-Restoration Sciences.
+This PhD program proposed under the Bologna process aims to provide specialized training with high quality standards in the basic and applied areas of Conservation and in the Conservation-Restoration Sciences.
 The doctoral degree in Conservation and Restoration is given in the specialties of "Conservation Sciences" and "Theory, History and Techniques".

 The main objectives of the PhD project are the preparation and presentation of a really original and innovative consistent work.
 Research proposals that require far more than four years to be carried out will not be accepted.
 Based on individual supervision, where each doctoral student has a scientific advisor, is intended to provide doctoral students: ability to carry out research respecting the requirements imposed by the academic quality and integrity; leadership in conservation of cultural property; communicate with their peers, the academic community and society in general on the area of specialization; to promote the academic and or professional contexts, technological, social or cultural progress.

 The study cycle is 240 ECTS and has a normal length of eight (8) semesters of student’s work, corresponding the first semester to the curricular component (PhD course) and 3 years to the research component.